 Business giants like Microsoft, Facebook, TCS have been managing their active streamline operations with big data tools.
 They have agreed that their performance is progressive than it was earlier and more comfortable.
 And we’re able to deliver best when compared to their competitors in the market.

 It is high time for any business to get big data integrated by 2020, because of the overwhelming response it has got so far.

 Let’s dive deep into the topic for profound big data insights

 Whether you are working in the manufacturing sector or service sector, your organization rely on data.
 Data is the heart of business decision-making.

 We are continuously producing a lot of data, for example via social media, telecommunication, entertainment channels, etc. As the data goes way beyond one’s estimations.
 In general, daily we upload 58 million pictures, 440 million tweets and 2 billion files which entirely produces 2.5 quintillion bytes a day, that’s a lot of zeros, it is no wonder we call this a BIG DATA.

 What’s more important is what we can do with this data?
 How do we process big data?
 Right tools with minimal resources can handle loads of data when analyzed and processed.
 Initially, people used to work with powerful algorithms to handle, which was later managed by automated systems using cloud and endless network of normal servers understanding powerful algorithms.
-We already have existing systems that can analyze over a million pieces of data and in short time.
+We already have existing systems that can analyze over a million pieces of data and in a short time.
 Here are few of those use cases listed.

 Use case: Netflix

 For example, video streaming website Netflix analyzes the data obtained from their viewers like most popular shows, watching patterns, and searches.
 This way they produce successful series with the perfect combination of interests, actors, directors, and storyline.